Latin American Studies

 PLTC 320.
 Immigrants and Their Homelands.

 AN/LS 205.
 Citizenship, Borders, and Belonging.Increasing levels of globalization have prompted scholars to predict the diminishing importance of national borders.
 Contrarily, in the age of detention, deportation, and refugee crises, citizenship has gained renewed importance.
 In this course, students explore different ways of organizing citizenship around the world from multiple perspectives including those of refugees, visa seekers, unauthorized immigrants, soldiers, and mothers, among others.
 They examine how formal framings of rights are shaped by a politics of representation where the ideal citizen is crafted and contested.
 They also consider how those excluded from legal and cultural citizenship form alternative structures of belonging.
-Open to first-year students.
-Open to first-year students.
 Enrollment limited to 39.
 Normally offered every year.
-J. Lyon.
+[AC] [HS] J. Lyon.

 AN/LS 238.
 Culture, Conflict, and Change in Latin America.Over 400 million Latin Americans share a common language, but the region's racial, ethnic, geographical, and cultural diversity complicates a singular continental identity.
 This course surveys the anthropological scholarship on the diverse lifeways in Latin America and the Caribbean.
 Images and texts drawn from distinct locales considers how contrasting anthropological perspectives from the region’s peoples, histories, and contemporary challenges.
 Of particular concern are the ways legacies of colonialism shape both Latin America and anthropology.
 Additional topics of interest include indigenous and Afro-Latinx resistance and expression; immigration, transnationalism, and deportation; sex, gender, and sex work.
 Enrollment limited to 29.
 Normally offered every year.
 [AC] [HS] J. Lyon.

 HI/LS 272.
-The Mexican Revolution.The first major social revolution of the twentieth century, the Mexican Revoltution continues to shape Mexico well into the twenty-first century.
+The Mexican Revolution.The first major social revolution of the twentieth century, the Mexican Revolution continues to shape Mexico well into the twenty-first century.
 This course begins with the conditions and events leading up to the overthrow of President Porfirio Díaz in 1910, continues through the course of a bloody civil war, debates over how to build a new society, the divisive institutionalization of a "revolutionary" one-party state, and concludes with ways that the revolution has been remembered.
-Students consider the perspectives and goals of different participants in these events, including peasants, urban poor, local leaders, intellectuals, artists, local leaders, and national politicans.
+Students consider the perspectives and goals of different participants in these events, including peasants, urban poor, local leaders, intellectuals, artists, local leaders, and national politicians.
 Course materials include letters, government documents, novels, images, music, and film.
-New course beginning winter 2020.
 Open to first-year students.
 Enrollment limited to 29.
 (History: Latin American.)
 (History: Modern.)
-Normally offered every other year.
 K. Melvin.

 This course is referenced by the following General Education Concentrations